-- 1. Turn the key to "OFF". - 2.
-Push and hold the bottom set button. - 3.
-Turn the key to "ON" and continue pushing the bottom set button until the display switches to the brightness level display. - 4.
-Push the top set button to set the brightness level. - 5.
-Push the bottom set button to confirm the selected brightness level and exit the brightness level display.
+- 1. Turn the main switch off. - 2.
+Push and hold the bottom set button. - Turn the main switch on and continue pushing the bottom set button until the display switches to the brightness level display. - 4.
+Push the top set button to set the brightness level. - Push the bottom set button to confirm the selected brightness level and exit the brightness level display.